 “We want to be as efficient with the quantity of water we have, so we had to investigate automation.
 We started by automating the pivot systems to have full control and added a VSD system to the pump house to manage the water pressure.
 This system also alternates between the two pivots,” explains JH.

-Hennie says he now does not have to drive to the pivot every time he wants to switch it on or off.
-Doing this from his laptop or phone with Valley Scheduling, gives him time to look after the other 1 500 hectares of dry land they also cultivate.
+Hennie says he no longer has to drive to the pivot to switch it off and on.
+Being able to do this from his laptop and mobile using Valley Scheduling allows him more time to look after the other 1500 hectars of dry land that he cultivates.

 Hennie Le Roux, Production Manager of the South African Breweries barley farm.